-- A. Single-family detached dwellings with only one principal dwelling per lot. - B. Accessory uses and structures associated with the use of the land for residential purposes. - C. Horticultural uses not involving the sale of produce on the premises. - D. Home occupations in compliance with Section 404 of this Ordinance. - E. Private recreational or open space facilities, excluding country clubs and the like which shall be regulated as public/quasi-public facilities or utilities subject to the provisions of Section 402 of this Ordinance. - F. Streets and highways.
+- A. Single-family detached dwellings with only one principal dwelling per lot. - B. Accessory uses and structures associated with the use of the land for residential purposes. - C. Home occupations in compliance with Section 404 of this Ordinance. - D. Private recreational or open space facilities, excluding country clubs and the like which shall be regulated as public/quasi-public facilities or utilities subject to the provisions of Section 402 of this Ordinance. - E. Streets and highways.